BrentWebEU/BluetoothInterceptor/DEVICE_SCANNING.md

 2. Display all found devices in a formatted table
 3. Prompt for source device selection
 4. Prompt for target device selection
+5. Automatically pair with the target device
-5. Optionally rescan if devices not found
+6. Optionally rescan if devices not found

 ## Usage Examples

-### Example 1: Full Interactive Mode
+### Example 1: Full Interactive Mode with Auto-Pairing

 ```bash
 sudo ./bt_interceptor -S